Jill Biden teams up with NFL great to push vaccinations - WHIZ News

 In Texas, just under 50% of people ages 12 and older — the demographic being served at the Dallas high school’s clinic — have been fully protected against the disease caused by the coronavirus, according to state COVID-19 data on the CDC’s website.

-“It’s just not enough, which is why I wanted to come here today,” Jill Biden said, stressing that the vaccines in use are safe, effective and free.
+“It’s just not enough, which is why I wanted to come here today,” Jill Biden said.

-The Dallas clinic is open to students 12 years and older, school staff, parents and anyone from the broader Dallas community.
+The Dallas clinic is open to students 12 years and older, school staff, parents and members of the broader Dallas community.
 The Dallas Independent School District is hosting community vaccine clinics at different high schools daily this week.

 Parkland Health & Hospital System is administering the Pfizer vaccine, which requires two doses administered three weeks apart.

-The first lady planned a similar stop later Tuesday in Houston, where she was to pair up with Doug Emhoff, the spouse of Vice President Kamala Harris, to visit a COVID-19 vaccination clinic hosted by the Houston Astros at Minute Maid Park, their home ballpark.

-The stop in Houston will be the first joint appearance of the administration for Biden and Emhoff, the second gentleman.
-They campaigned together several times during the 2020 general election.
+Biden and Emhoff’s stop in Houston was their first joint appearance of the administration.
+They had campaigned together several times during the 2020 general election.

-The Astros are hosting the clinic as part of Major League Baseball’s “Vaccinate at the Plate” program, held during June, which offers incentives to fans who get protected against COVID-19.
+The Astros hosted the clinic as part of Major League Baseball’s “Vaccinate at the Plate” program, held during June, which offers incentives to fans who get protected against COVID-19.